heiseonline/shariff/README.md

 ![Shariff Logo © 2015 Heise Medien](http://www.heise.de/icons/ho/shariff-logo.png)

-Facebook, Google+ and Twitter supply official sharing code snippets which quietly siphon personal data from all page visitors.
+Social service providers like Facebook or Twitter supply official sharing code snippets which quietly siphon personal data from all page visitors.
 Shariff enables visitors to see how popular your page is on Facebook and share your content with others without needless data leaks.

 Shariff `(/ˈʃɛɹɪf/)` is an open-source, low-maintenance, high-privacy solution maintained by German computer magazine c't and heise online.